mefryar/dotfiles/README.md

 # dotfiles
 Contains custom dotfiles.
-Right now these are just for configuring bash and git.
+Right now these are just for configuring zsh and git.
 This repo is cloned to the home directory so the path is `~/dotfiles/`.
 The script `makesymlinks.sh` creates symbolic links from the home directory to `~/dotfiles/`.